-Tile Warehouse were requested to supply 8000m2 of Greek 'Volakas' Marble to the floors of the 277 Westfield Mall in Newmarket, Auckland currently being refurbished.
+Tile Warehouse was requested to supply 8000m2 of Greek 'Volakas' Marble to the floors of the 277 Westfield Mall in Newmarket, Auckland currently being refurbished.

 This project is being managed by the Managing Director, Neville Colbert & Commercial Manager, Stephan Englebrecht.